A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Results

 \subsection{Improved Polymer Property Prediction with PolyConFM}

 As illustrated in Figure~\ref{fig: overview} and Section~\ref{sec: finetuning}, PolyConFM directly employs conformations generated by itself to derive structure-aware polymer embeddings, which are then fed into the polymer modeling module for the downstream polymer property prediction task.
-Here, we instantiate this modeling module as a multi-layer perceptron (MLP) layer and compare PolyConFM’s property prediction capability against state‑of‑the‑art baselines across diverse polymer property datasets.
+Here, we instantiate this modeling module as a simple multi-layer perceptron (MLP) layer and compare PolyConFM’s property prediction capability against state‑of‑the‑art baselines across diverse polymer property datasets.
 More information regarding baselines and datasets is provided in Section~\ref{sec: exp_setup}.

 Table~\ref{tab: exp_proprety} summarizes the performance of various methods on the downstream polymer property prediction task, covering eight typical polymer property datasets.
-Here, since these property datasets are all formulated as regression, both root mean squared error (RMSE) and coefficient of determination ($R^2$) are used as evaluation metrics, reporting the mean $\pm$ standard deviation under five-fold cross-validation.
+Here, since these property datasets are all formulated as regression problems, both root mean squared error (RMSE) and coefficient of determination ($R^2$) are used as evaluation metrics, with results reported as mean $\pm$ standard deviation.
 As presented in Table~\ref{tab: exp_proprety}, PolyConFM consistently outperforms all baselines across all evaluation metrics on all property datasets, demonstrating superior generalization and robustness on the polymer property prediction task.
 In particular, compared with MMPolymer (i.e., the best baseline), PolyConFM achieves tangible improvement on representative datasets.
 For example, the RMSE metric decreases by more than 20$\%$ on Eat and by nearly 8\% on Eea, highlighting improved fidelity in modeling structure–property relationships.
 Furthermore, the comparison with molecular baselines (i.e., MolCLR, 3D Infomax, and Uni-Mol) also reveals several noteworthy insights.
-On the one hand, baselines that incorporate 3D structural information consistently outperform those that do not, underscoring the critical value of geometry features.
-On the other hand, these molecular baselines perform substantially worse than the best polymer baseline and fall even further behind PolyConFM, underscoring the inherent limitations of directly transplanting molecular methods to polymer-specific tasks.
+On the one hand, baselines (i.e., 3D Infomax and Uni-Mol) that incorporate 3D structural information consistently outperform those that do not (i.e., MolCLR), underscoring the critical value of structural features.
+On the other hand, these molecular baselines perform substantially worse than the best polymer baseline (i.e., MMPolymer) and fall even further behind PolyConFM, underscoring the inherent limitations of directly transplanting molecular methods to polymer-specific tasks.